toggl-open-source/toggldesktop/docs/lib/files.md

     Note that if a model has a validation error previously received and attached from the backend, the model won't be pushed again unless the error is somehow fixed by user.
 We will assume that if user modifies the model, the error will go away.
 But until then, don't push the errored data.

 #### bool BaseModel::NeedsPOST() const
-    No server side ID yet, meaning it has not been POSTed to the server yet.
+    No server side ID yet, meaning model has not been POSTed to the server yet.

 #### bool BaseModel::NeedsPUT() const
     Model has been updated and is not deleted, needs a PUT